-- Users of the 64-bit version of RAD-IT have noticed that Autoselect Agreements (one per stakeholder pair) can cause RAD-IT to crash in certain situations.
-The work-around is to make sure you have saved before using the Agreements tab and, try the operation again.
-If this persists try finding a machine with the 32-bit version of RAD-IT. - Users may get an error generating outputs to Word or Excel that refers to 'Interop' in the error message.
+- Users may get an error generating outputs to Word or Excel that refers to 'Interop' in the error message.
 If this happens the solution is to close RAD-IT, go to the Control Panel and look for your Microsoft Office, click "Modify" and select a "Quick Repair".
-Restart RAD-IT and it should generate outputs again. - o If you are using a cloud-based or network based storage system like OneDrive or Drop Box that try to synchronize your local files over a network then you may get a message that you have a "Locked File Selected" and "The selected file appears to already be open in another application.
+Restart RAD-IT and it should generate outputs again. - o If you are using a cloud-based or network based storage system like OneDrive or Drop Box that tries to synchronize your local files over a network then you may get a message that you have a "Locked File Selected" and "The selected file appears to already be open in another application.
 Please close the other application so RAD-IT has exclusive access to the file."
 If this happens, you can still close RAD-IT and your information is still stored.
-To avoid this message, go into the settings for the file sharing program, e.g. Drop Box, and pause synchronization until you are done generating the tables, documents, diagrams, or web pages. - O Icons and buttons may disappear if there are a lot of programs running at the time or if RAD-IT is working with a very large architecture and system resources start to get constrained.
+To avoid this message, go into the settings for the file sharing program, e.g. Drop Box, and pause synchronization until you are done generating the tables, documents, diagrams, or web pages. - o Icons and buttons may disappear if there are a lot of programs running at the time or if RAD-IT is working with a very large architecture and system resources start to get constrained.
 This has been observed on the Add Interfaces window when the Yes button did not appear.
 Exit, (save your work), and restart RAD-IT and try again.
-This issue may also be related to Display Settings which can affect some windows if a setting other than 100% scaling is used on Windows computers. - O Also related to very large architectures, some users reported issues with the Interfaces tab after converting very large architectures, well over 100,000 flows.
-As they were Un-Including flows they didn't want on the tab after several clicks they would click Apply and get a "Concurrency violation" error.
-In these cases, doing a Conservative build to remove flows not included greatly reduced the size of the file/architectures and the errors didn't recur. - Some users reported a situation where RAD-IT would stop whenever they tried to Save a file and a screen would appear saying "RAD-IT Stopped Working".
-As of May 1, 2018 this has been determined to be an issue with the Microsoft Access Database utilities that RAD-IT makes use of during saves.
-The fix is to do the following steps outside of RAD-IT: - Open a Microsoft Access database: Either start Access and then select a database or just double-click on a database file. - o From the File menu, select the Compact & Repair Database function. - Close Access
+This issue may also be related to Display Settings which can affect some windows if a setting other than 100% scaling is used on Windows computers.

-- o Restart RAD-IT - Occasionally, users with Microsoft 365 get errors trying to do an Output.
+- Occasionally, users with Microsoft 365 get errors trying to do an Output.
 The error might say something like "Unable to cast COM object of type 'Microsoft.Office.Interop..."
-Use the following steps to run a "Quick Repair" of Office and try again: - o Close RAD-IT - o Go back to the Control Panel - o Look for Microsoft Office 365 or "365 Apps for Enterprise" - o Click "Modify" or "Change" - O Choose the "Quick Repair" option and click "Repair" - o Afterward, restart RAD-IT; open the project again and try the output table again. - Currently RAD-IT will not work if the executable files reside on a network drive.
-You may receive different error messages in these situations.
-You should be able to run if your executable is local and your saved data file is on a network though some users have reported that Cloud Services like Azure require an answer from the user before saving or opening RAD-IT files on that service.
+Use the following steps to run a "Quick Repair" of Office and try again: - o Close RAD-IT - o Go back to the Control Panel - o Look for Microsoft Office 365 or "365 Apps for Enterprise" - o Click "Modify" or "Change" - o Choose the "Quick Repair" option and click "Repair" - o Afterward, restart RAD-IT; open the project again and try the output table again.